 Toxic Substances Control Act (TSCA)

 The Frank R. Lautenberg Chemical Safety for the 21st Century Act significantly revised the Toxic Substances Control Act in 2016, requiring EPA, among other things, to conduct a risk evaluation of existing chemicals regulated under TSCA on a priority basis.
-TSCA directs EPA to focus first on chemicals listed in its 2014 Chemical Substances Work Plan, which includes ethylbenzene.
-EPA selected priority candidates for evaluation in 2016 and 2019 but did not select ethylbenzene, one of 53 substances listed in the Work Plan not yet under review.
-EPA is expected to next nominate candidates for TSCA risk evaluation in early 2022.
+TSCA directed EPA to focus first on chemicals listed in its 2014 Chemical Substances Work Plan, which includes ethylbenzene.
+EPA has not yet selected ethylbenzene for review.

 Integrated Risk Information System (IRIS)